 Once a new school has confirmed that the pupil is on roll with them, the pupil can be removed from roll.
+Action: submit a Pupil Migration form

 3. 8(1)(c) - where a pupil is registered at more than one school, and in a case not falling within subparagraph (j) or (m) or regulation 9, that he has ceased to attend the school and the proprietor of any other school at which he is registered has given consent to the deletion.